 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Costner include Kaestner, Kastner, Kestner, Kastener, Kaestener, Kestener, Cestner, Kesstner, Kaesstner, Kasstner, Castner, Caestner, Koestner, Kostner, Coestner and many more.

-Another 167 words (12 lines of text) are included under the topic Early Costner Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Costner Notables in all our PDF Extended History products and printed products wherever possible.

 Between the mid-17th and mid-20th centuries, German settlers arrived in North America by the thousands.
 Persecution based on religion and poverty were great motivators in this large-scale migration.
 So too was the opportunity for tenant farmers to own their own land.
 Ample land and opportunity awaited the settlers who went to such states as Pennsylvania, Texas, New York, Illinois, and California, as well as Ontario and the prairie provinces of Canada.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Costner or a variant listed above: Paul Kastner, who settled in Germantown, Pennsylvania between 1683 and 1709; Conrad, Georg, and Peter Castner, who all arrived in New York City in 1709.